UlrichBecker/gsi_scu/README.md

 * ```make dbg```       Builds a debugable binary-file and invokes the KDE-debugger frontend [```kdbg```](https://www.kdbg.org) if the makefile-variable ```DEBUG=1```. **Yes KDE!** That isn't exotic!
 * ```make public```    Builds the binary-file and copy it in the directory ```/common/usr/cscofe/bin/```

-## Some of the most important makefile variables
+## Some of the most important common makefile variables
 * ```REPOSITORY_DIR```    This variable is the most important which shall contain the path who this GIT-repository is installed.<br />
                           The following both codelines shall be include at the bottom of each mekefile:<br />
                           For LM32-applications:<br />